 This site was a joy to review, I was able to import several hundred flickr images (although I only upload web resolution images to flickr) and also upload several months worth of my microstock portfolio in just a couple of hours.
 If you had read the previous version of this post I noted the site had one major limitation, it did not import your IPTC keywords.
 Like all good sites Clustershot have been listening (you'll see a comment below) and they now support import of your IPTC metadata, this makes uploading simple.
 The upload system is good, you can either browse for a jpeg image (one at a time) of if you select a zip file with several images inside it the site will expand it meaning you can upload up to 100MB of images in a single shot.

-While RSS and Atom feeds might be the future of photographers 'streaming' their work to those who want to sell it, I'd still like to see FTP upload to fit into the rest of my workflow (uploading a ZIP file is a convenient alternative for now).
+While RSS and Atom feeds might be the future of photographers 'streaming' their work to those who want to sell it, I'd still like to see FTP upload to fit into the rest of my workflow (uploading a ZIP file or using WebDav is convenient enough).

 ClusterShot New Features